 After a car accident, it is important to report the collision to both the police and your insurance company as soon as possible—even if the accident and resulting damage seem relatively minor.
 Reporting the crash in a timely manner ensures that the details of the accident are documented while they are still fresh and allows the insurance company to open a claim and launch an investigation to determine fault.

 While the process of reporting a car accident may sound grueling, it is absolutely crucial—especially if you plan to file a personal injury lawsuit against the other driver to seek compensation for medical expenses, property damages, and other losses.
-If you were involved in an accident, here is what you need to know about reporting the accident to the police and your insurance company.
+If you were involved in a car accident in Wilmington, Delaware, here is what you need to know about reporting the accident to the police and your insurance company.